Full Statute Name: West's North Dakota Century Code Annotated. Title 43. Occupations and Professions. Chapter 43-29. Veterinarians

 l.
 Failure to report, as required by law, or making false report of, any contagious or infectious disease.

 n.
-Revocation of a license to practice veterinary medicine by another state on grounds other than nonpayment of a registration fee.
+Revocation of a license to practice veterinary medicine or veterinary technology by another jurisdiction on grounds other than nonpayment of a renewal fee.

 o.
 The use, prescription, or dispensing of any veterinary prescription drug, or the prescription or extra-label use of any over-the-counter drug, in the absence of a valid veterinarian-client-patient relationship, except as provided by section 43-29-19.

-2. Any person whose license has been revoked may apply to the board for reinstatement and relicensure one year after the date of revocation.
-The board may reissue a license if the board is satisfied the applicant is qualified to practice veterinary medicine, meets the existing requirements for licensure, and will comply with the rules regarding the practice of veterinary medicine.
+2. An individual whose license has been revoked may apply to the board for reinstatement and relicensure one year after the date of revocation.
+The board may reissue a license if the board is satisfied the applicant is qualified to practice veterinary medicine or veterinary technology, meets the existing requirements for licensure, and will comply with the rules regarding the practice of veterinary medicine or veterinary technology.

 43-29-15 Complaints - Investigations.